taddeseanb/kenya-hub/docs/developer/tutorial-data-management/index.md

 ---
-title: Workshop on effective spatial data flows
+title: Workshop on effective spatial data management
 author: Paul van Genuchten
 date: 2023-05-09
 ---

 # Introduction

-This document presents a workshop on effective (spatial) data flows.
-This workshop is most applicable to organisations which maintain (spatial) datasets as files on a network storage, are familiar with python development, and use [GIT](https://en.wikipedia.org/wiki/Git) as an environment for software development, documentation and/or [contiuous integration & deployment](https://en.wikipedia.org/wiki/CI/CD).
-However aspects are also relevant in alternate scenario's.

-The workshop focusses on evaluating existing mechanisms to discover and assess data resources in an organisation.
-And extend these mechanisms to increase findability and usability of these resources within and outside the organisation.
+This docututorial presents a workshop on effective (spatial) data maintenance.
+The tutorial is under active development, we welcome you to leave [your feedback](https://github.com/lsc-hubs/hub-core).

+The first section introduces the [FAIR data principles](./0-fair-data.md), focussing on the soil domain, which form a basis of the data management approach suggested in the next sections.

+On the tutorial some tools are introduced, which are selected considering:

+- Open source license
+- Vivid community (persistence)
+- Support of standards (prevent [vendor lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in))

+Incidentally alternative options are indicated, because other tools may fit better with existing practices in your organisation.

+Git has a central role in the training, it is for example suggested to facilitate software development and deployment, content co-creation and management as well as cummunity feedback.

 You can also access the [slides](./slides/) of the workshop.

+We hope you enjoy the materials,

+Thaïsa, Paul, Giulio and Luis.